hexatomic/hexatomic/docs/user/src/usage/graph-editor/README.md

 ![Screenshot of the graph editor](graph-viewer.png)

-On the right side of the interface, you can select which span to show.
+On the right side of the interface, you can select which segment to show.
-Select more than one span by holding the <kbd>Ctrl</kbd> key while clicking on the segment.
+Select more than one segment by holding the <kbd>Ctrl</kbd> key while clicking on the segment.

 ## Console